British Insulated Callender's Cables

-British Insulated Callender's Cables (BICC) was a 20th-century British cable manufacturer and construction company, now renamed after its former subsidiary Balfour Beatty.
-It was formed from the merger of two long established cable firms, Callender's Cable & Construction Company and British Insulated Cables.
+British Insulated Callender's Cables (BICC) was a major British cable manufacturer and construction company of the 20th century.
+It has been renamed after its former subsidiary Balfour Beatty.

+BICC was created via the merger of two long established cable firms, Callender's Cable & Construction Company and British Insulated Cables, in 1945.
+It promptly set about expanding both its product lines and international presence; the latter was augmented by a series of acquisitions, which included the British businesses Pyrotenax Ltd, Power Securities, and Balfour Beatty, along with a variety of interests in Portugal, Spain, East Germany and Russia.
+During the late 1970s, BICC employed roughly 10,800 staff in manufacturing roles alone; overseas activities had come to comprise roughly half of all turnover generated by this time.
+Manufacturing sites included Erith, Prescot, Kirkby, Leyton, Helsby, Leigh, Melling, Wrexham, Blackley, Belfast and Huyton.

+During the 1980s, the company came under increasing competitive pressure which, despite an intense focus on driving up employee productivity and high workplace standards, eventually resulted in factory closures and job losses.
+The 1990s led to sweeping changes being enacted, which included the sale of its housebuilding interests and the divestment of its telecommunications and power cables activities onto other parties.
+In early 2000, in the aftermath of its cable operations being sold, BICC renamed itself Balfour Beatty in early 2000 and has since focused on construction, management, financing and design activities amongst others.

 History

-Callender's Cable & Construction Company
+Background

 Callender's Cable & Construction Company was founded by William Ormiston Callender in 1870.
 It was originally an importer and refiner of bitumen for road construction but began manufacturing insulated cables at their Erith site on the Thames in the 1880s.

-It played a significant role in construction of the British National Grid in the 1930s building the 132 kV crossing of the Thames at Dagenham with overhead cables spanning 3060 feet (932m) between two 487 ft (148m) towers, and allowing 250 ft (76m) clearance for shipping.
+It played a significant role in construction of the British National Grid in the 1930s, building the 132 kV crossing of the Thames at Dagenham with overhead lines spanning 3060 feet (932m) between two 487 ft (148m) towers, and allowing 250 ft (76m) clearance for shipping.
 Callender's research and engineering laboratories were based at a former power station site in White City, London, close to Ormiston House, where the company's founder had lived.

-British Insulated Cables

-British Insulated Cables was founded as the British Insulated Wire Company at Prescot, near Liverpool in 1890.
+British Insulated Cables, originally trading as the British Insulated Wire Company, was founded at Prescot, near Liverpool in 1890.
 It bought the rights to a paper-insulated power cable capable of transmitting electricity at 10,000 volts, for use at Deptford Power Station, from Sebastian Ziani de Ferranti.
-It went on to acquire the Telegraph Manufacturing Company in 1902 and was renamed British Insulated Cables in 1925.
+Thefirm went on to acquire the Telegraph Manufacturing Company in 1902 and was renamed British Insulated Cables in 1925.